Skip to Content

 Sharing is caring!

-I have been a long time fan of Ina Garten.
+I have been a long-time fan of Ina Garten.
 In fact, when I first started watching Paula Deen and learned how to make Paula Deen's House Seasoning, I discovered Ina Garten.

 She quickly became one of my favorite Food Network chef personalities because she seemed approachable and her food looked amazing.

-How to Make Ina Garten's Perfectly Roasted Turkey
+How to Make This Perfect Roast Turkey

 Be sure to dry your turkey off well with paper towels.
 Sprinkle 1 tablespoon of the salt mixture in the cavity of the turkey and rub the rest on the skin, including under the wings and legs.